JarbasAl/blog/_posts/2023-10-16-no-language-left-behind.md

 - **Utterance Transformer**: Translates incoming text and adjusts the language of the session temporarily, ensuring a seamless conversational experience.
 - **Language Verification**: This optional feature corrects the session language based on the detected text language, ideal for chat platforms with multilingual users.
 - **Dialog Transformer**: Translates the spoken dialog back to the original session language, enabling OVOS to provide responses in the original language.
 - **Configurable**: The Bidirectional Translation plugin can be customized to fit your specific requirements.
-You can enable or disable features like session language fixing and more.
+You can enable or disable features like language verification and more.

 ### Pre-Requisites